Pickelhaube: Current use

+University of the Philippines ROTC officers wearing pickelhauben with rayadillo uniforms, with troops wearing pith helmets.

-The Pickelhaube is still part of the parade/ceremonial uniform of the Life Guards of Sweden, the National Republican Guard (GNR) of Portugal, King's Guard of Thailand, the military academies of Chile, Colombia, Venezuela and Ecuador, the Military College of Bolivia, the Army Central Band and Army School Bands of Chile, the Chilean Army's 1st Cavalry and 1st Artillery Regiments, and the Presidential Guard Battalion and National Police of Colombia.
+The Pickelhaube is still part of the parade/ceremonial uniform of the Life Guards of Sweden, the National Republican Guard (GNR) of Portugal, the military academies of Chile, Colombia, Venezuela and Ecuador, the Military College of Bolivia, the Army Central Band and Army School Bands of Chile, the Chilean Army's 1st Cavalry and 1st Artillery Regiments, the Armed Forces of the Philippines’ traditional rayadillo dress, and the Presidential Guard Battalion and National Police of Colombia.

 The Blues and Royals, the Life Guards of the United Kingdom and traffic police in the Hashemite Kingdom of Jordan also use different forms of the Pickelhaube.
 The modern Romanian Gendarmerie (Jandarmeria Româna) maintain a mounted detachment who wear a white plumed Pickelhaube of a model dating from the late 19th century, as part of their ceremonial uniform.

+The ceremonial uniform of University of the Philippines Reserve Officers Training Corps include a pickelhaube alongside a rayadillo uniform.

 As a cultural icon

 As early as 1844, the poet Heinrich Heine mocked the Pickelhaube as a symbol of reaction and an unsuitable head-dress.
 He cautioned that the spike could easily "draw modern lightnings down on your romantic head".
 The poem was part of his political satire on the contemporary monarchy, national chauvinism, and militarism, used aggressively against democratic movements, entitled Germany.
 A Winter's Tale.

 In the lead-up to the 2006 FIFA World Cup in Germany, a molded plastic version of the Pickelhaube was available as a fanware article.
 The common model was colored in the black-red-gold of the German flag, with a variety of other colors also available.

 The spiked helmet remained part of a clichéd mental picture of Imperial Germany as late as the inter-war period even after the headdress had ceased to be worn.
 This was possibly because of the extensive use of the pickelhaube in Allied propaganda before and during World War I, although the helmet had been a well known icon of Imperial Germany even prior to 1914.
 Pickelhauben were popular targets for Allied souvenir hunters during the early months of the war.

 The closing credits of the American sitcom Hogan's Heroes prominently features a Pickelhaube in the background, with an American officer's cap perched on its point (as if it were a hatrack).